 [A boy [who raises his hand constantly] wants to be the center of attention.]

 [We don't know [why Charlie raises his hand constantly]].

 SUPPLEMENTARY CLAUSE ["ADD ON"]

 [Charlie likes the teacher's attention], so [he raises his hand constantly.]

-A nonfinite clause cannot stand on its own.
-It rarely includes a subject, and the verb cannot be inflected for tense or person.
-A nonfinite clause may serve as a subject or a complement (to a verb, preposition or noun).
-It has a secondary verb form: infinitival, gerund-participle or past participle.
+A nonfinite clause cannot stand alone.
+It rarely includes a subject, and its verb is a secondary verb form (infinitival, gerund-participle or past participle) which cannot be inflected for tense, person or number.
+It is a dependent clause serving as a subject or a complement to a verb, preposition or noun.

 To [speak in class] is difficult for some children. (subject)

 [Speaking in class] is what he does best. (subject)